richchapler/AzureSolutionsDocumentation/docs/DevOps_SynapseDeployment.md

 ## Proposed Solution
 * **Starter Pipeline**: Create and test a minimum viable pipeline to demonstrate basic functionality
 * **Branch Deployment**: Create an automated pipeline that: archives the QA branch, resets the QA branch, and 3) creates a pull reqeust
-* **Synapse Resources**: Create and deploy Integration Runtimes, Linked Services, Datasets and parameterized Pipelines
+* **Synapse Parameterization**: Create and deploy environmentally-specific Integration Runtimes, and parameterized Linked Services, Integration Datasets, Pipelines

 ## Solution Requirements
 * [DevOps](https://dev.azure.com/) Organization, Project, Repository (dedicated to Synapse), and Branches "DEV", "QA" and "PROD"